-To be eligible to register for any of the Data Science programmes, you must have the following:
+To be eligible to register for any of the Data Science programmes, applicants must have the following:

 - A bachelor's degree (or an acceptable equivalent) in a relevant subject which is considered at least comparable to a UK second class honours degree, from an institution acceptable to the University. - Previous degrees should normally include a sufficient level of programming such as Python detailed in your transcript.
-Whilst other degrees such as Engineering and Mathematics will be considered on a case by case basis.
+Whilst other degrees such as Engineering and Mathematics will be considered on a case-by-case basis.

-If we consider your previous degree as non-relevant then we will request you take our MOOC, Foundations of Data Science: K-means Clustering in Python, before you start our Data Science programme.
-This MOOC requires approximately 30 hours of study.
+If we consider the previous degree as non-relevant, the application will be considered under Entry Route 2 below.
+Applicants will be asked to take our online preparatory course, Foundations of Data Science: K-means Clustering in Python, before starting the Data Science programme.
+This course requires approximately 30 hours of study.